Soccer Vs. Football Field: Big Comparison Guide

 If we disregard the end zones, which add 10 yards to each side of the football field, soccer fields are longer.

-Also, if we take the maximum length and width measurements that FIFA allows, we can also conclude that a soccer field is longer than a football field.
+Also, if we take the maximum length and width measurements that FIFA allows, we can conclude that a soccer field is longer than a football field.

 A complicated question with a complicated answer, the length of the field is a source of endless confusion among fans and endless discussion among connoisseurs of soccer and football.